To compete in the crowded, fragmented world of modern digital marketing, you must be able to control your clients’ experience.

 Recognize Your Target Audience

-Without this understanding, you may not be able to generate the required traffic and earnings.
+With this understanding, you may be able to generate the required traffic and earnings.

 Understand Your Products

-Understanding the relationship between your clients and the things you sell is fundamental to eCommerce success.
+Understanding the relationship between your clients and what you sell is fundamental to eCommerce success.
 Answering the following questions can help with this:

 - What features of your items pique the interest of your customers?